msys2/msys2.github.io/docs/wiki/FAQ.md

+---
+title: FAQ
+summary: To read about breaking changes that used to be listed on this page
+---
 To read about breaking changes that used to be listed on this page, go to [News](/news/).

 #### What to do when Pacman is telling me there are conflicts in the file system?